iAmFahadKhan/ToDoList-App/README.md

 1. **Enter a task:** Type the task you want to add in the input field.
 2. **Click "Add Task":** This will add the task to the list.
-3. **Mark tasks as completed:** Click on a task to toggle its completion status.
-4. **Edit tasks:** Click the edit icon to edit an existing task.
+3. **Edit tasks:** Click the edit icon to edit an existing task.
-5. **Delete tasks:** Click the delete icon to remove a task from the list.
+4. **Delete tasks:** Click the delete icon to remove a task from the list.
-6. **Clear all tasks:** Click the "🔁" button to remove all tasks.
+5. **Clear all tasks:** Click the "🔁" button to remove all tasks.

 ## Screenshots